 KPIs and coaching go hand-in-hand.
 The most important thing as a manager is to have empathy for each individual member of the team.

 It’s not about coaching them up because it’s what you need or what the business needs.
 They’re working for you because they want to accomplish something.
 Being a great leader means understanding what that is— whether it’s a monetary goal, eye on a promotion, or something else — and using sales metrics to guide them to that goal.

-When you identified the right sales metrics and KPIs, you create consistency and focus for your team, and you level the playing field so you all move together.
+When you identify the right sales performance metrics and KPIs, you create consistency and focus for your team, and you level the playing field so you all move together.